 Thereafter, Elaine joined a Pan-Canadian team of Peer Support Services advisers, the Peer And Trauma Support Systems Team.
 This group of advisors with years of lived experience as both formal and informal peers, share their knowledge and experience in the selection, training and management of peer groups.
 The curriculum of their training program is based on the Guidelines for the Practice and Training of Peer Support, first published by the Mental Health Commission in 2014 and the product of tried and true processes that can be adjusted to meet organizational needs.

 In the fall of 2015, Elaine was mandated by Parkinson’s Outaouais to develop and facilitate peer support groups for caregivers.
-In the winter of 2016, Elaine implemented support services for caregivers in the region of La Petite-Nation with le Comité régional 3e âge Papineau.
-Since then, she has been coordinating the support centre and facilitating weekly training and support groups for caregivers.
-In 2019, she developed a virtual peer support program for the Canadian Bar Association (Young Lawyers International Program).
-Young lawyers doing an internship overseas are now able to participate in monthly on-line support groups with their peers.
+In the winter of 2016, Elaine implemented support services for caregivers in the region of La Petite-Nation with Le Comité régional 3e âge Papineau.
+Since then, she has been coordinating the training and support centre and facilitating weekly support groups for caregivers.
+Furthermore, in 2019-20, she facilitated on-line peer support groups for the Canadian Bar Association (Young Lawyers International Program).

 The professional challenges which Elaine has overcome in various work environments have made of her a natural motivator, a consummate humanist and an encouraging speaker appreciated and respected by her various audiences.